-Confused between calcium & carbs.
-These bespoke revision books contain everything you need to know from basic cooking methods to the "hang on, isn't this science?"
+Are you confused between calcium & carbs?
+These bespoke revision books contain everything you need to know from basic cooking methods to the "Hang on, isn't this science?"
 There are also plenty of questions (large & small) to test how well you're digesting it all.